 Buildings are constructed to provide habitation for people.
 Whether for dwelling or occupation, inhabited structures have to control the indoor environment within which people carry out their endeavors.

+The International Agency for Research on Cancer (IARC), along with the World Health Organization (WHO), determined that 80% of all cancers are attributed to the environment, outdoor and indoor, rather than genetic factors.
+The WHO, based from a study some years ago, declared that indoor pollution is 3-5 times higher than outdoor pollution.
+We spend 90% of our time indoors especially here in hot and humid Philippines.
 Mitigating the effects of indoor pollution does not have to be sophisticated and expensive.
 What is essential is the awareness of the various pollutants and their effects that are present in built environments.
 These pollutants, or contaminants, are classified into three types and each of them occupy an equal volume of space inside buildings.

 Outdoor PM2.5, which is more of soot from motor vehicle exhaust, can be brought into indoors from outdoors by mechanical systems that supply ventilation air into the building to dilute VOCs, or, if the buildings have negative pressure, PM can infiltrate through door and window cracks, and other building openings.